Codecademy/docs/documentation/tags.md

 # Tags

-Tags are used for recommending related entries within Codepedia and for the home page search bar.
+Tags in Codepedia are used for recommending related entries and for the home page search bar.

 Use <kbd>control</kbd> + <kbd>f</kbd> to search this list.